 Securitization and Abuse of Force

 Governments in Sri Lanka, Pakistan, the Philippines, Indonesia, Myanmar, and elsewhere have seized upon the crisis to further securitize their response, including by deploying military forces and weapons technology to control civilian populations.
 In the Philippines, President Duterte appointed former military leaders to run the COVID response and issued shoot-to-kill orders of those violating lockdown measures.

-ICNL also recorded multiple cases of police and security force brutality in the name of enforcing gathering bans, including in India, China, the Philippines, Thailand, Fiji, Indonesia, and Nepal.
+ICNL has also recorded multiple cases of police and security force brutality in the name of enforcing gathering bans, including in India, China, the Philippines, Thailand, Fiji, Indonesia, and Nepal.
 In many countries, security forces have engaged in mass arrests and broken-up groups of people with excessive force, resulting in injuries and death.
-In many cases, those subject to abusive force are poor, migrant, or homeless populations with nowhere else to go.
+Often, those subject to abusive force are poor, migrant, or homeless populations with nowhere else to go.

 Free Expression and Disinformation Restrictions